alt-ctrl-code/home/CONFIGURATION.md

 ### <a name="expansion">Variable Expansion (Placeholder Resolution)</a>

-A great feature of some configuration libraries is variable expansion, which supports modularity and re-use across configuration keys, but many do not support it.
+A feature of some configuration libraries is variable expansion, which supports modularity and re-use across configuration keys, but many do not support it.

 Here is an example: